Webinar: How CFOs Can Maximize Margins with Contract Intelligence

 Contracts are the foundation of commerce, outlining rights, responsibilities, and expectations between parties.
 However, even the most well-intentioned agreements carry inherent risks.

 Contract risk refers to any unforeseen issue that could negatively impact the performance or outcome of a contract.
-The causes of contract non-compliance have some common themes, including:
+This may include loss of opportunity, legal exposure if things go wrong, and potential business impact the contract will have on the involved parties.

 A party fails to meet their obligations outlined in the contract, leading to delays, financial losses, or incomplete work.